murphyhjohn/IBC-subtype-survival/README.md

 Clinicopatheological characteristics stratified by breast cancer subtype

+-   year of diagnosis as a covariate?
+I don't think i want to do this because it will obviously be true that those who are diagnosed earlier (who will ultimately survive a long time) will have greater reported survival times than those who were diagnosed in later years

+-   table unknowns even ones that are removed. this will be grade, N stage

 # Table 2

 Clinicopatheological characteristics stratified by survival

-* somehow we need to account for the fact that not everyone starts at the same time
+-   somehow we need to account for the fact that not everyone starts at the same time - year of diagnosis is time 0

+-   median survival time

+-   it truly might just have to be a limitation of this table. what we are showing is reported survival. this table just doesnt account for censored observations.